Golden snapper

 These biological traits, combined with their schooling nature, make them easy to target and prone to overexploitation.

-All golden snapper are highly prone to barotrauma in depths greater than 10m and should not be targeted for catch and release.
+Golden snapper are highly prone to barotrauma in depths greater than 10m, they should not be targeted for catch and release.

 Read more about barotrauma.